Squad code of conduct

 In the interest of maintaining a successful squad, assessments and adjustments will take place throughout the year and the squad team is liable to change at any time.
 Dedication and commitment to the squad are required from all members to ensure a place on our team.

 Please can you ensure your child brings a gym bag into training each week.
-In their gym bag they must have a bottle of water, a gym book (a named note pad/book), a pen, ankle weights (0.5 kg).
+In their gym bag they must have a bottle of water, a gym book (a named note pad/book), a pen, ankle weights (0.5 kg) and elastics.
 Please also ensure gymnasts always wear trainers (if it’s hot and they wear sliders please have trainers in their gym bag) into training as sometimes we will take the team out for a run.

 There may be at home conditioning set by your head of squad.
 Parents please only date and sign conditioning sheets once your child has physically completed the exercises.
 Conditioning is an important part of our sport and it’s the secret to success in gymnastics as it advances the gymnast physical abilities.
 It’s important that they are physically complete fully.
 Please try to encourage your children to complete condition at home without ‘cheats’.